 Experiences with existing ETSs show that confidence in the carbon market supports the efficiency of the instrument.
 The system must also be aligned with sectoral regulations in order to function optimally.
 How market-based carbon pricing mechanisms interact with energy markets is particularly relevant for the electricity sector, which accounts for a major share of global CO2 emissions, is covered by nearly all existing ETSs, and features complex market regulations.

-This project analyses the interdependencies between electricity market structures and regulations and carbon markets. adelphi, as project lead, worked together with Öko-Institut e.V. and Züricher Hochschule für Angewandte Wissenschaften (ZHAW) to develop a conceptual framework that identifies drivers and barriers for the development of trading of emission allowances in primary and secondary markets (as pertaining to liquidity, price formation and price volatility) and for electricity sector abatement (as pertaining to production, investment and consumption).
-The consortium has applied the framework to case studies in California, China, the EU, Mexico and South Korea, the results of which were discussed with regional stakeholders in expert workshops and webinars.
-Through the project, adelphi and the consortium support knowledge sharing and capacity building activities regarding the influence of divergent market structures and regulations on the carbon market.
+This project analysed the interdependencies between electricity market structures and regulations and carbon markets. adelphi, as project lead, worked together with Öko-Institut e.V. and Züricher Hochschule für Angewandte Wissenschaften (ZHAW) to develop a conceptual framework that identified drivers and barriers to allowance trade in primary and secondary markets (as pertaining to liquidity, price formation and price volatility), and to emissions abatement in the electricity sector (as pertaining to incentives for low-carbon production, investment and consumption).